Brain fog from long COVID is similar to aging 10 years, study finds

 More than three years since the COVID-19 pandemic's onset, new research is still aiming to answer questions about the infection's long-term effects.
 For example, what is its impact on the brain, our thinking and memory skills?

 That's the question researchers at King's College London sought to answer in a recent study published Friday.
-And their answer: Long COVID "brain fog" is comparable to aging 10 years.
+And their answer: Long COVID "brain fog" is comparable to aging ten years.

 To come to this conclusion, the team studied groups of people in the United Kingdom COVID Symptom Study Biobank, all with varying degrees of symptoms and some without the illness.
 There were 3,335 individuals in the study's first round, and 1,768 went on to complete a second round.